How To Sell A House As-Is In California hero Los Angeles

 What negotiation tactics can help secure a better offer?

-When selling a property as-is, negotiation tactics are key to achieving a favorable deal.
+Negotiation tactics are key to a favorable deal when selling a property as-is.
 Sellers should:

-- Compare cash offers to identify those offering the greatest value.
+• Compare cash offers to identify those offering the most significant value.

-- Instead of fixing the car, offer repair credits.
+• Instead of fixing the car, provide repair credits.
 This can draw buyers who want an easy purchase.

 Being upfront about the property’s condition and focusing on its positives can help convince buyers of the home’s value.